kristenchan/MS-4010/Instructions/Labs/LAB_01/2-exercise-create-declarative-agent.md

 {
     "$schema": "https://aka.ms/json-schemas/agent/declarative-agent/v1.0/schema.json",
     "version": "v1.0",
-    "name": "Product support",
+    "name": "Microsoft 365 Knowledge Expert",
-    "description": "Product support agent that can help answer customer queries about Contoso Electronics products", "instructions": "$[file('instruction.txt')]"
+    "description": "Microsoft 365 Knowledge Expert that can answer any question you have about Microsoft 365", "instructions": "$[file('instruction.txt')]"
 }
 ```

-## Task 4 - Upload the declarative agent to Microsoft 365
+## Task 5 - Upload the declarative agent to Microsoft 365

-> [!IMPORTANT]
-> Before you begin, ensure you have the Teams Toolkit extension installed in Visual Studio Code.
-If you haven't already installed the extension from the marketplace, do that now.

 Next, upload your declarative agent to your Microsoft 365 tenant.